 She said that her water smelled like mothballs or an over-chlorinated pool, and worse, that she was having health problems like rashes and hair falling out, which she thought was caused by the quality of the water.

-Those sentiments were followed by this paragraph: “Flint officials insist that the city’s water is safe.
+This paragraph demonstrates the sentiments that followed: “Flint officials insist that the city’s water is safe.
 They say the issues of odor and color are separate from the question of whether the water meets federal standards, and that no link to health problems has been proved.”

 The Role of Lead in Flint Water Safety